 Jaipur

-Jaipur to Stepwell-Fatehpur Sikri - Agra
+Jaipur - Stepwell - Fatehpur Sikri - Agra

 Agra to Khajuraho (By Train)